l0r3zz/sloblackswan/content/black-swan-conclusion.md

 And the countless SREs, platform engineers, and incident commanders who've lived through these animals and shared their hard-won lessons.

 And lastly, to **Gene Kranz**, arguably the patron saint of Incident Commanders everywhere.
-He caught a Black Swan and made sure it didn't claim any lives.
-And immortalized the phrase "Failure is not an option" (even if he really didn't say it as dramatically as it was said in the movie Apollo 13)
+He led one of the best real-world demonstrations of incident command under extreme uncertainty and made sure it didn't claim any lives.
+And he helped immortalize the phrase "Failure is not an option" (even if he really didn't say it as dramatically as it was said in the movie Apollo 13)

 ---